“The measure of intelligence is the ability to change.” –

 - Addictive Stimulants

-They also use organic rice hulls to make their capsules instead of magnesium stearate, which I think is a nice touch.
+Awaken Alchemy also uses organic rice hulls to make their capsules instead of magnesium stearate, which I think is a nice touch.

-All joking aside, Awakened Alchemy appears to be a very conscientious organization.
+All things considered, Awakened Alchemy appears to be a very conscientious organization.

-They’ve gone to great lengths to ensure the purity of their products.
+They’ve gone to great lengths to ensure their products are of the highest quality.

 Awaken Ingredient Analysis – Benefits & Dosages

-The dosages listed on the label are for 2 capsules, and Awakened Alchemy recommends using 2-4 capsules per day, depending on your experience with the product.
+The dosages listed on the label are for 2 capsules, and Awakened Alchemy recommends using 2-4 capsules per day.

 Then you can adjust your intake as you see fit.